 The approach detailed in the previous section i.e. the harmonisation by CEPT of a channelling arrangement across the whole 40 MHz of 1452-1492 MHz based on 5 MHz blocks (8 blocks) for downlink use will enable the harmonized deployment of MMDL in Europe (which includes Mobile Broadband downlink) while being technically compatible with the deployment on a national basis of terrestrial DAB, PMSE and Terrestrial Broadcasting applications in part of the band should there be any demand on a national basis for such applications.
 This will not be the case for applications such as DA2GC or satellite which are requesting a pan- European allocation of part of the band and by consequence considerably fragmenting the whole 40 MHz putting at risk the large economies of scale that could be derived from a coherent approach across the whole 40 MHz.

-Extent (maximisation) of social and economic benefits,
+Extent (maximisation) of social and economic benefits

 There is a substantial case for harmonising the band 1452-1492 MHz as supplemental downlink for MMDL application.
 Indeed, the harmonisation and use of the band 1452 – 1492 MHz for Mobile Multimedia Downlink systems would bring considerable benefits for Europe.
 These benefits have been identified, they are additive and are summarised in Table 4.3.3-1.
 The first two benefits have been assessed in a quantitative manner whereas the other three benefits are discussed qualitatively.